 - Dependent variables (DV) -Characteristic for which value depends on independent variables.

 One ground rule as a reader you need to know is this, No one can just become a data scientist without crossing path from regression corridor.
-Regression algorithms needs to be mastered first not just glance through or learn basics of it.
+Regression algorithms need to be mastered first not just glance through or learn basics of it.
 No one can solve real business problems without persistent effort to master regression.

 As per Wikipedia – In statistical modelling, regression analysis is a set of statistical processes for estimating the relationships among variables.
-It includes many techniques for modelling and analysing several variables, when the focus is on the relationship between a dependent variable and one or more independent variables.
+It includes many techniques for modelling and analysing several variables when the focus is on the relationship between a dependent variable and one or more independent variables.

 - Forecasting Matters